jaredly/jerd/docs/Roadmap.md

 ## Next steps

+- [ ] enums?
+      how do we do it
+      you make a union, right?

 - [ ] when you click a thing from a term, it opens up as a /sub/ cell.
 And then if you edit that cell, then it updates all the other things in the main & sub cells.
       - so I also need TypeErrors